dannyhope/uxbrighton/Readme.md

     - Jenni
     - Rob
     lanyrd-url: [e.g. http://lanyrd.com/2013/ux-brighton-oktoberfest/]
+    upcoming: true
+    stub: true
+    noinfo: true
     ---

     ## Talk title

     ## Talk title

-### Hide it from the public
+### Make it public

-To prevent the event from appearing in the event list make sute the frontmatter has these values:
+Add this to the frontmatter:

     upcoming: true
-    stub: true
+    stub: false

-### Mark it as a stub
+### Mark it not be a stub

-In order to make the word "stub" appear next the the event’s title in the events menu, make sure the frontmatter includes:

-    noinfo: true [adds "Stub" in the menu]
+Add this to the frontmatter

+    noinfo: false

 ### Prevent the conference page from taking over the homepage